Guidance for students on the use of generative AI

 • It can reflect cultural biases in its training data

-• It can lead to superficial engagement with the material.
+• It can lead to superficial engagement with the material

 Get help with using GenAI

 We know that you'll probably use GenAI in your future career, and we want to make sure you know how to use this technology, so that you're ready for life after university.
+Artificial Intelligence is an area which is evolving rapidly.
+Different courses and modules may have different approaches to the use of GenAI.

 The Academic Skills team (ASk) offers a workshop on using generative AI with integrity.
-During the workshop, you can discuss these guidelines in more detail, and learn how to get the best out of ChatGPT.
+During the workshop, you can discuss these guidelines in more detail, and learn how to get the best out of Copilot.

 Tips for using GenAI as a student